MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 HM: Yeah, it was great meeting the GORGG.
 The obvious connection is Jim (Mortimore), who plays the bass in Moulettes.
 {: .interviewee }

 OA: Jim joined us just at the end of the second album campaign and he's just been brilliant, he's a brilliant musician.
-He's the son of [Malcolm Mortimore&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Malcolm_Mortimore), who was one of the drummers from Gentle Giant and is the drummer on [Three Friends&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Three_Friends).
+He's the son of [Malcolm Mortimore&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Malcolm_Mortimore), who was one of the drummers from Gentle Giant and is the drummer on [Three Friends&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Three_Friends).
 He's an incredible drummer.
 Malcolm has managed to play with incredible players.
 We've met some of the best people in the business by hanging out with Malcolm.
-We managed to meet [Herbie Flowers&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Herbie_Flowers).
+We managed to meet [Herbie Flowers&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Herbie_Flowers).
 Herbie Flowers even played on our last record.
 {: .interviewee }

 AG: Oh, wow!